Network configuration for Microsoft Managed Desktop

 Endpoints allowed - specific for Microsoft Managed Desktop

 Microsoft Managed Desktop uses the Azure Portal to host its web console.
 The following URLs in the table below need to be on the allowed list of your proxy and firewall so that Microsoft Managed Desktop devices can communicate with Microsoft Services.

 Note that the Microsoft Managed Desktop URL below is used for anything our service runs on the customer API.
-Customers must ensure this URL is always accessible on their corporate network.
+You must ensure this URL is always accessible on your corporate network.